 inspiral_range

-Calculate the cosmology-corrected inspiral sensitive distance
+Calculate the cosmology-corrected inspiral sensitive distance.

 This method returns the distance (in megaparsecs) to which a compact binary inspiral with the given component masses would be detectable given the instrumental PSD.
 The calculation is defined in Belczynski et. al (2014):